-Untreated, avascular necrosis worsens with time.
+Untreated, avascular necrosis worsens.
 Eventually, the bone can collapse.
-Avascular necrosis also causes bone to lose its smooth shape, potentially leading to severe arthritis.
+Avascular necrosis also causes bone to lose its smooth shape, possibly leading to severe arthritis.

-To reduce your risk of avascular necrosis and improve your general health:
+To reduce the risk of avascular necrosis and improve general health:

-During a physical exam your doctor will likely press around your joints, checking for tenderness.
-Your doctor might also move the joints through a variety of positions to see if your range of motion has been reduced.
+During a physical exam, a health care provider will press around your joints, checking for tenderness.
+They might also move the joints through different positions to see if the range of motion is lessened.

-Many disorders can cause joint pain.
+Many conditions can cause joint pain.
 Imaging tests can help pinpoint the source of pain.
-Options include:
+Tests may include:

 The goal is to prevent further bone loss.

-Because most people don't develop symptoms until avascular necrosis is fairly advanced, your doctor might recommend surgery.
+Because most people don't develop symptoms until avascular necrosis is advanced, your health care provider might recommend surgery.
 The options include:

-Your family doctor might refer you to a doctor who specializes in disorders of the joints (rheumatologist) or to an orthopedic surgeon.
+Your health care provider might refer you to a doctor who specializes in disorders of the joints (rheumatologist) or to an orthopedic surgeon.